infracaninophile/pkgng/README.md

 	# pkg install autoconf automake libtool pkgconf

+In order to run the test suite, you will also need kyua installed:

+   	# pkg install kyua

 The next thing to do is to get the pkg sources installed on your machine.
 You can grab a development snapshot of pkg from the [pkg GitHub repository][1]